-- 1) The assessment for triage tagging is performed by the Nurse assigned as Triage Nurse Charge nurse - 2) To clearly identify them, the Triage Nurse will wear the designated cap and vest Yellow cap Vest - 3) The Triage Nurse will direct team members to set up the 5 designated areas. - 4) Each resident is assessed and assigned to a coloured zone according to their injuries.
-A coloured sticker is placed on the individual's emergency label/lanyard/wristband Lanyard with Sticker enter site specific procedure) and taken to that area for treatment. - 5) The Triage Nurse does NOT provide treatment except in the following circumstances: - o individual is bleeding profusely and will surely die unless immediate treatment is given. - o individual's airway is severely compromised.
+- 1) The Triage nurse is assigned by the charge nurse or Incident Manager.
+The assessment for triage tagging is performed by the Nurse assigned as Triage Nurse.
+The - 2) To clearly identify them, the Triage Nurse will wear the designated triage shirt located in the evacuation kit. - 3) Each resident is assessed and will identify residents with a colored sticker according to their injuries.
+A coloured sticker is placed on the individual's emergency label and taken to that area for holding and treatment. - 4) The Triage Nurse does NOT provide treatment except in the following circumstances: - o individual is bleeding profusely and will surely die unless immediate treatment is given. - o individual's airway is severely compromised. - o Instructed to do so by paramedics and first responders